 Dr Martin Luther King

 The justice you are seeking, be it getting someone elected, to saving a zebra crossing, requires power.
-Power is defined in the Oxford dictionary as “the ability or capacity to act”.
+Power is defined in the dictionary as “the ability or capacity to act”.
 It is a neutral verb that can be used for good or bad.
 We want more people to be able to act for good.
 That is the only power we are interested in building.
-We whole-heartedly search, develop and build community power.
+We whole-heartedly search, develop and build people power.
 Why?
-Because for us to be winning, we need to organise more power than they can.
+Because for us to be winning, we need to organise more people power than they can.

 You are powerful

 The most common way people give up their power is by thinking they don’t have any.

 During my work on Syrian refugee resettlement in London, I worked with Syrian refugees – folks who are often called powerless.
 They have no permanent home, few to no documents, no money, no job.
 Yet they are some of the most powerful people I have ever worked with.
 Their courage and power within to keep building, to keep trying is incredible.
 How these resilient survivors have been able to organise themselves in spaces that are so unfamiliar to them and build new lives is powerful.